 God desires a relationship with you and for you to experience his love.
 He created you not to live in darkness, confusion, but to know what's true.
 Jesus said, "I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life."12

 Have you ever heard how you can begin this kind of relationship with God?
-This explains: Knowing God Personally.
+This explains: How to Know God Personally.